rfhickey/OpenStreetMap/README.md

 ### 3. A text file containing a link to the map position you wrangled in your project, a short description of the area and a reason for your choice.

          I extracted my OSM file using MapZen.
 Unfortunately, as of February, 2018, MapZen stopped their service.
+However, you can find the raw, full dataset here: https://goo.gl/mJKpQD.
 The area I chose was the Greater Salt Lake City Metropolitan Area because I live there.

 ### 4. An .osm file containing a sample part of the map region you used (around 1 - 10 MB in size).
 See the notes below.